Fayetteville–Manlius High School: Administration

-Former principal of Mott Road Elementary School and vice principal of Fayetteville–Manlius High School itself, Patrick McNamara was selected to replace interim principal John Durkee, himself replacing longtime principal Dr. Raymond W. Kilmer, III (now superintendent of Oswego City School District), and legally began his reign on July 1, 2024.
+Former principal of Mott Road Elementary School and vice principal of Fayetteville–Manlius High School itself, Patrick McNamara was selected to replace interim principal John Durkee, himself replacing longtime principal Raymond W. Kilmer, III (now superintendent of Oswego City School District), and legally began his reign on July 1, 2024.

 Traditions

 Many of the school's traditions stem from the fact that decades ago, hornets nested in a 200-year-old oak tree that formerly stood on the old high school campus (now Wellwood Middle School).
 Because of this, the athletic teams' mascots are the Hornets, and several of the names used for the school newspaper over the years have been hornet-related (see Extracurriculars, below).

 The school alma mater gives tribute to the original tree in its opening stanza, "Guarded by the old oak tree...".
 The alma mater is set to the melody of "Aura Lee".
 Its lyrics are attributed to teacher Richard Rhoades "and his music composition class".
 The motif can also be seen in the school colors (green and white), in the district logo, and in the name of the school yearbook (Oakleaves).